fschutt/rust-fontconfig/README.md

 # rust-fontconfig

-Pure-Rust rewrite of the Linux fontconfig library (no system dependencies) - using ttf-parser and allsorts
+Pure-Rust rewrite of the Linux fontconfig library (no system dependencies) - using allsorts as a font parser in order to parse `.woff`, `.woff2`, `.ttc`, `.otf` and `.ttf`

 **NOTE**: Also works on Windows and macOS - without external dependencies!

 ## Motivation

 There are a number of reasons why I want to have a pure-Rust version of fontconfig:

 - fontconfig with all dependencies (expat and freetype) is ~190.000 lines of C (extremely bloated for what it does)
 - fontconfig, freetype, expat and basically any kind of parsing in C is a common attack vector (via maliciously crafted fonts).
-The Rust versions (ttf-parser, allsorts) all check boundaries before accessing memory, so attacks via font files should be less common.
+The Rust version (allsorts) checks the boundaries before accessing memory, so attacks via font files should be less common.
 - it gets rid of the cmake / cc dependencies necessary to build [azul](https://azul.rs) on Linux
-- fontconfig isn't really a "hard" library to rewrite, it just parses fonts and selects fonts by their name
+- fontconfig isn't really a "hard" library to rewrite, it just parses fonts and selects fonts by name
 - Rust has existing xml parsers and font parsers, just use those
 - It allows fontconfig libraries to be purely statically linked
-- Font parsing / loading can be easily multithreaded
+- Font parsing / loading can be easily multithreaded (parsing font files in parallel)
 - It reduces the number of necessary non-Rust dependencies on Linux for azul to 0
 - fontconfig (or at least the Rust bindings) do not allow you to store an in-memory cache, only an on-disk cache, requiring